ml-archive/blog/source/_posts/2017-08-11-How-we-debug-with-Charles.md

 ### 4. Simulating API responses

 With the 'Map local' tool testers have the ability to modify the responses on the fly.
 The 'Map local' tool changes the response of the request, per the configured mappings, so that the response is transparently served from the new location locally as if that was the original request.
 In other words the map local will allow testers to simulate responses from each request.

 We use this tool to quickly modify the response body locally in order to test how app reacts to it.
 The simplest example could be modifying a response from an API call to see if the app UI can handle longer text values.
 Another use case, is when testers or developers are not getting the expected response from the API either due to new features not being deployed or bugs in the API.
 In that case we can modify the API response locally to the expected in order to be able to continue testing or developing.
 We often see that logic, which depends on certain properties/values in the response from the API, is difficult to test for.
-Sometimes testers will need to go through complicated flows in the app in order to have the response properties updated accordingly.
+Sometimes, testers will need to go through complicated flows in the app in order to have the response properties updated accordingly.
 Here the map local comes in handy, as we can quickly modify the response and change the required parameter to what we need, in order to be able to test.

 ### 5. Interrupting API calls